NatashaBertaina/webTraining/paper/paper.md

 This database is used to support the functionalities of a) training storage and management, b) user registration and management, and c) recording user responses during training.
 It is a prototype that will allow for scalability and the handling of large amounts of data, with the ability to add new entities and relationships as required by the project.
 Another important factor for migrating the database to another management system is the security that SQLite does not provide.

-The entire website will be tested in the course on Multisensory Analysis of Scientific Data, which will be held between May and June 2024, and will consist of 8 weekly sessions [@casado2024].

 ![Database class diagram. \label{fig:fig2}](figures/fig2.png)